emilyvertosick/Statistics-Course/docs/09-answers.md

   </tfoot>
 </table></div><!--/html_preserve-->

 You find that the hazard ratio for survival is 0.35.
 The 95% CI is 0.09, 1.35.
-Clearly, high volume hospitals seem to do better, this data set just isn’t large enough to see it.
+Clearly, high volume hospitals seem to do better, this dataset just isn’t large enough to see it.